yeahrb/yeah/README.md

 Practical Ruby video game framework, alpha stage

-Project has been stalled after gaining a better understanding of the problem space.
-I started this to help me build great games.
-However, at some point it became clear to me that Yeah's fundamental design is not very practical for creating great games.
-A Processing-like drawing API is useful for drawing simple abstract graphics, though not much beyond that.
-A game's level of quality actually has nothing to do with its level of support for multiple disparate platforms.
-Ruby's flexibility comes at a non-trivial computational cost, which can be adequately worked around in a web app, but much less so in a video game.
-In light of this, I don't plan to continue working on Yeah.
-For your Ruby game prototyping needs, I recommend using [ruby-processing](https://github.com/jashkenas/ruby-processing), which has a similar but richer drawing API and is more mature & stable.
+Project has been stalled after gaining a better understanding of the problem space and programming.
+I started this to help me build awesome games quickly and easily.
+However, I found that Yeah's fundamental design is too abstracted from the hardware to perform well as a base for video games.

+A gem with a drawing API similar to Yeah's is [ruby-processing](https://github.com/jashkenas/ruby-processing).

 ## Features